alamgirqazi/blog/quotes.md

 <br>

 <p class="message">
-People who study others are wise but those who study themselves are enlightened.
+People who study others are wise but those who study themselves are enlightened. </p>

 <br>
->people will forget what you said, people will forget what you did, but people will never forget how you made them feel.
+> people will forget what you said, people will forget what you did, but people will never forget how you made them feel.
 ~ Maya Angelou

 <br>